bozsahin/ccglab/README.md

 <code>bash, sed, apt-get/brew, wget</code>

 With the exception of <code>apt-get/brew</code> the rest is available out-of-the-box in most if not all linuxes.

+Wget is NOT available out-of-the-box in MAcOS or Ubuntu for some reason.
+Please make sure you have it before running the script.

 To make sure, do e.g. <code>which apt-get</code> to find out.
 If you don't get a response, you don't have it.

 <em>NEW TO UBUNTU?</em>